-In the two other scenarios, larger rates of increase in food and feed, and timber demand are projected (c.
-1% yr-1), although smaller than during the last century (c.
-3-4% yr-1) due to decelerating population growth, while decreases are projected for crop pest control, coastal resilience, pollination, soil protection, and nitrogen retention (Figure 3).
+In the two other scenarios, larger rates of increase in food and feed, and timber demand are projected (c. $1\% \text{ yr}^{-1}$), although smaller than during the last century (c. $3-4\% \text{ yr}^{-1}$) due to decelerating population growth, while decreases are projected for crop pest control, coastal resilience, pollination, soil protection, and nitrogen retention (Figure 3).
 In contrast with the biodiversity projections, the scenario with highest climate change (fossil fueled development) does not generally have more negative consequences for regulating services than the scenario with intermediate climate change (regional rivalry).
 The exception is that increasing climate change is likely to play a major role in increasing vulnerability of coastal populations.

-Surprisingly, little change in total ecosystem carbon is anticipated between scenarios, probably due to CO2 fertilization effects in higher climate change scenarios (regional rivalry and fossil fueled development; Figure S6) compensating for the decreases in total forest area (Figure S1a).
+Surprisingly, little change in total ecosystem carbon is anticipated between scenarios, probably due to CO_2 fertilization effects in higher climate change scenarios (regional rivalry and fossil fueled development; Figure S6) compensating for the decreases in total forest area (Figure S1a).
 There is some inter-model variation in the projections of individual ecosystem services.
 Models for some ecosystem services exhibit strong spatial agreement, such as for ecosystem carbon (Figure S7), while for other ecosystem services, models still exhibit some regions of disagreement, such as for food and feed production (Figure S8).
 Still, in most cases regional or global variation between scenarios is greater than variation between models (Figure 3 and 4).

 As with biodiversity, there is high spatial heterogeneity in future ecosystem service dynamics (Figure S9).
 In the fossil fueled development and regional rivalry scenarios, some regions - Central Africa, East Africa, Southern Africa, South America and South Asia - are projected to see increases of provisioning ecosystem services at the cost of substantial declines of regulating services and biodiversity (Figure 4b and 4c).
 Some regions such as Oceania, Mesoamerica and North Africa exhibit much lower declines in regulating services in the fossil fueled development scenario than in the regional rivalry scenario.
-In the global sustainability scenario, the trade-offs are smaller with some regions even registering increases in both provisioning and regulating services, such as the American regions, Eastern Europe, Southern Africa, Central Africa (Figure 4a).
+In the global sustainability scenario, the trade-offs are smaller with some regions, Eastern Europe, Southern Africa, Central Africa (Figure 4a).
 However, regional biodiversity still declines in most regions, as significant climate change still happens, and to a lesser extent, as a consequence of land-use change.